KS Cracovia: Interwar period

 In 1928, Cracovia joined the Polish Football League, which had been created a year earlier.
 Two years later, Kraków's side for the second time in its history became the Champion of Poland.
 This was repeated in 1932.
 At the end of the season, Cracovia placed ahead of such famous teams as Pogoń Lwów, Warta Poznań, Wisła Kraków and ŁKS Łódź.
 In 1934, the team was the vicechampion.
 However, next year, Cracovia was demoted from Ekstraklasa.

 Cracovia's absence from the League lasted only one season.
 After beating Śmigły Wilno, AKS Chorzów and Brygada Częstochowa, the team returned.
 And the return was so successful that in their first season back (1937) Cracovia won the League, becoming the Champion for the fourth time.

 World War II

 During World War II, the German occupiers of Poland banned the Poles from officially playing any sports games.
 However, Cracovia, just like other teams from Kraków, participated in secret championships of the city, which were organised every year from 1940 to 1944.
 "Pasy" won only once – in 1943.

 One of Cracovia's most famous players, Jozef Kałuża, who in the 1930s was the coach of the Poland national team, refused to take the post of manager of Nazi German-sponsored football events.
 Kałuża did not survive the war, as he died in 1944.
+Pre-war player of Cracovia Adam Kogut was among Poles murdered by the Russians in the large Katyn massacre in April–May 1940.
 On 28 January 1945, soon after liberation, the first official game between Wisła and Cracovia took place.
 Numerous spectators started by singing the Polish National Anthem.
 Later, on the snowy pitch, Wisła turned out to be the better side, winning 2–0.